 - Cash value and death benefit are treated differently, which means when we die, we only get the death benefit and not the cash value generated.
 The cash value can only be enjoyed when we are alive.

 - Cash value insurance policies provide very low-interest rates on the sum generated, and thus this cannot be treated as an investment policy because other investment policies will generate more return.

 Cash Value Life Insurance vs Term Life Insurance

 - The biggest differences between the two are in terms of death benefit features and pricing.
 Term life insurance offers almost 4-6 times more death benefit coverage at 4-6 times lesser cost than what cash value life insurance has to offer.

-- Cash value insurance though has certain investment benefit features added on it which misses in term life but the rate of return is pretty less where if the money was invested in other avenues like mutual fund could easily fetch 15% return.
+- Cash value insurance though has certain investment benefit features added on it, which misses in term life, but the rate of return is pretty less where if the money was invested in other avenues like mutual fund could easily fetch a 15% return.

-- Term life if you die outside the policy coverage period the beneficiary receives nothing and also renewing term life at old age is very costly and also sometimes company don’t allow it whereas cash value once entered is applicable lifelong provided the premiums are paid.
+- Term life if you die outside the policy coverage period, the beneficiary receives nothing and also renewing term life at old age is very costly, and also sometimes the company doesn’t allow it, whereas cash value once entered is applicable lifelong provided the premiums are paid.

-It totally depends on the choice of a policyholder which one he/she prefers to go for whether it is a cash value or term insurance.
-Looking at the advantages and disadvantages we can clearly state that cash value insurance though comparatively more expensive than term life can be a sigh of relief for the policyholder when he is alive and is in term of need of money but on a death benefit ground, it is a loss because the policyholder is paying more money for almost 3-4 times lesser coverage money in terms of term life insurance.
+It totally depends on the choice of a policyholder which one he/she prefers to go for, whether it is a cash value or term insurance.
+Looking at the advantages and disadvantages, we can clearly state that cash value insurance though comparatively more expensive than term life, can be a sigh of relief for the policyholder when he is alive and is in term of the need of money but on a death benefit ground, it is a loss because the policyholder is paying more money for almost 3-4 times lesser coverage money in terms of term life insurance.

 This has been a guide to what is cash value life insurance and its definition.
 Here we discuss the type, working, and example of cash value life insurance.
 You can learn more about finance from the following articles –